Code-Institute-Submissions/molacuizine/README.md

 The site implemented several features to make registration, login, checkout, adding items and profiles as user friendly and intuitive as possible which are described below.

-The django messages system was included so as to enable the user obtain feedback on whether actions had been completed.
+The django messages system was included so as to enable the user obtain feedback on whether actions had been completed and raise relevant errors.

 A search bar was then provided in the top navbar for conveienience to provide an easy way for searching for items.